One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Main part

 As mentioned above, our algorithm is based on the sliding algorithm \cite{lan2016gradient,beznosikov2019derivative}.
-Our algorithm is a modification of the first order sliding with a zeroth order oracle.
-Sliding (complexities splitting) effect is achieved due to the fact that the method consists of an outer and inner loops.
-At the outer iterations, we calculate the gradient of the function $g$, while at the inner loop (prox-sliding procedure), only the function $f$ is used, with fixed information about the gradient $g$.
+Our method is a modification of the first-order sliding with a zero-order oracle.
+The sliding (complexities splitting) effect is achieved by the fact that the method consists of outer and inner loops.
+At the outer iterations, we compute the gradient of the function $g$, while in the inner loop (prox-sliding procedure), only the function $f$ is used, with fixed information about the gradient \abc{of} $g$.

-The following theorem gives an estimate for the convergence of this method:
+The following theorem gives an estimate for the convergence \abc{rate} of this method:

 \begin{theorem} Suppose that $ p_t = \frac{t}{2}$, $\theta_t = \frac{2(t+1)}{t(t+3)}$, $\beta_k = \frac{2L}{k}$, $\gamma_k = \frac{2}{k+1}$,